KineticLensman/Premiere-elements-notes/README.md

 `Clip->Reveal` in project – to show the source asset of a clip in the timeline

+## Text

+To edit, Select the clip and then open the Adjustments window.

+The text becomes a project asset.

+Can copy and paste these in the asset manager

+Use the Fix button to open open an instance for editing

 # Useful commands

 |key | Action|